deefour/Aide/docs/authorization.rst

 Scopes
 ------

-Aide's authorization also provides support for policy scopes.
-A policy scope will generate an iterable collection of objects the current user is able to see or work with.
-For example
+Aide also provides support for policy scopes.
+A policy scope will typically generate an iterable collection of objects the current user is able to access

+For example, the scope against the `Article` model below will return a collection of only **published** articles unless the current user is an administrator, in which case a collection of **all** articles will be returned.

 .. code-block:: php